-As mentioned in the first paragraph of this MOU, if any additional District elementary schools are designated and required by DOE to provide up to an additional hour of instruction during the 2015-2016 school year, all employees assigned to these DOE designated District elementary schools for the 2015-2016 school year will also have their contractual duty day extended up to an hour as described in the second paragraph of this MOU.
-As the Spring UAT period will have concluded by the time DOE may designate additional District Elementary Schools to provide up to an additional hour of instruction for the 2015-2016 school year, any affected employees assigned to one of these DOE designated District elementary schools who feels he/she cannot work additional instructional time may apply for a special Hardship Transfer per the provisions of this MOU set forth below.
+As mentioned in the first paragraph of this MOU, if any District elementary schools are designated and required by DOE to provide additional instructional time during the 2017-2018 school year, all employees assigned to these DOE designated District elementary schools for the 2017-2018 school year will have their contractual duty day extended by one-half hour as described above.
+As the Spring UAT period will have concluded by the time DOE designates District Elementary Schools that are to provide additional instructional time for the 2017-2018 school year, any affected employees assigned to one of these DOE designated District elementary schools that are to provide additional instructional time for the 2017-2018 school year, any affected employees assigned to one of these DOE designated District elementary schools who feels he/she cannot work additional instructional time may apply for a Special Hardship Transfer per the provisions of this MOU set forth below.

-Affected employees may request a special Hardship Transfer up to the fifth (5th) student attendance day (August 21, 2015) of the 2015-2016 school year.
+- Applications for a Special Hardship Transfer must be in writing and include a narrative fully explaining the reason(s) the employee is seeking a Special Hardship Transfer. - 2.
+Travel time and/or distances will not be considered valid reasons to seek or to approve a Special Hardship Transfer, but a serious medical condition or a serious personal reason which includes, but is not limited to conflicting irresolvable childcare issues or conflicting irresolvable outside work obligations will be given serious consideration provided these reasons can be substantiated to the satisfaction of the members of the Review Board. - Applications for a Special Hardship Transfer must be submitted in writing to both the employee's Principal and Regional Superintendent and will be acted on by a Special Review Board comprise of two (2) appointees of the CTA and two (2) appointees of the Superintendent. - Affected employees may request a Special Hardship Transfer up to the fifth (5th) student attendance day (August 18, 2017) of the 2017-2018 school year. - 5.
 Applications received after that deadline will not be considered.
-Applications for a special Hardship Transfer must be submitted in writing to both the employee's Principal and Area Superintendent and will be acted on by a special Review Board comprised of two (2) appointees of the CTA and two (2) appointees of the Superintendent.
-Applications for a special Hardship Transfer must be in writing and include a narrative fully explaining the reason(s) the employee is seeking a special Hardship Transfer.
-Travel time and/or distances will not be considered valid reasons to seek or to approve a special Hardship Transfer, but a serious medical condition or a serious personal reason which includes, but is not limited to conflicting irresolvable childcare issues or conflicting irresolvable outside work obligations will be given serious consideration provided these reasons can be substantiated to the satisfaction of the members of the Review Board.

-Special Hardship Transfer requests will be acted upon on or before September 4, 2015.
-Until acted upon, employees who have submitted special Hardship Transfer requests are expected to continue to make all necessary arrangements so they can work the extended instructional schedule at their respective school until their special Hardship Transfer applications are approved and finalized; or to continue to work such extended instructional schedule at their school if their requests are not approved.
+Special Hardship Transfer requests will be acted upon on or before September 1, 2017.
+Until acted upon, employees who have submitted Special Hardship Transfer requests are expected to continue to make all necessary arrangements so they can work the extended instructional schedule at their respective school until their Special Hardship Transfer applications are approved and finalized; or to continue to work such extended instructional schedule at their school if their requests are not approved.